pydanny/pydanny-event-notes/socalpiggies/20111110-dreamhost.rst

 * Tornado + MySQL triggers?!?
 * Needs to get something working, doesn't have to be too fancy
+* Uses Django signals instead of triggers - but I don't think he realizes that Signals are not asynchronous

 Slow ORM queries
 ------------------